 The nationally recognised New Zealand Outdoor Instructors Association (NZOIA) Leader qualifications are embedded into our programmes.
 They give you a kick start in the industry and connect you with the wider instruction and guiding community.

 Business and language skills are increasingly important in the global economy.
-Our students are encouraged to integrate papers of the New Zealand Diploma in Business/NZIM Diploma in Management into their course of study, giving them an edge over the competition.
+Our students are encouraged to integrate papers of the New Zealand Diploma in Business into their course of study, giving them an edge over the competition.

 Generally you will need to have completed our Certificate programme to gain entry into the Diploma, however if you think you have the prerequisite skills for direct entry, give us a call and we can discuss your options.